olesyapro888/Election_analysis_Python/README.md

 How many votes were cast in this congressional election?
 Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

-There were 369,711 votes cast in the election.
+There were 369,711 votes cast in the 'Analysis' folder.

 • The counties were:
   - Denver